PosterLLaVa: Constructing a Unified Multi-modal Layout Generator with LLM: Introduction

-Although previous approaches have demonstrated progress on certain datasets, most of them rely on highly customized network architectures lack universality.
+Although previous approaches have demonstrated progress on certain datasets, most of them rely on highly customized network architectures that lack universality.
 Such specificity necessitates substantial modifications or complete redesigns to accommodate new or varied layout design challenges.
 Recognizing this limitation, we develop a unified framework named PosterLLaVa (see Fig. \ref{fig_overall_framework}) for layout generation task, inspired by the simplicity and effectiveness of the recently published multi-modal instruction tuning \cite{BLIP2, miniGPT4, LLaVa, llama_adapter, mplug_owl, VisionLLM} method.
-Pre-trained with numerous amounts of unlabelled corpora and fine-tuned with instruction-following data, MLLMs (Multi-modal Large Language Models) are capable of handling multiple vision-language tasks (e.g., VQA \cite{miniGPT4, LLaVa}, visual grounding \cite{VisionLLM, mplug_owl}, etc.) according to the given instructions and their background knowledge.
-For layout generation, we first show how layout information can be naturally represented by structured text content in JSON format.
+Pre-trained with numerous amounts of unlabelled corpora and fine-tuned with instruction-following data, MLLMs (Multi-modal Large Language Models) are capable of handling multiple vision-language tasks (e.g., VQA \cite{miniGPT4, LLaVa}, visual grounding \cite{VisionLLM, mplug_owl}, etc.) according to the given instructions and their knowledge.
+For layout generation, we first show how layout information can be represented by structure natural language in JSON format.
 With this representation, we can measure the performance of PosterLLaVa on established content-aware generation datasets and compare it with previous benchmarks.
-To tackle the multi-modal condition inputs, we utilize the pre-trained visual head of LLaVa\cite{LLaVa_1d5} to convert visual representation into textual domain and fine-tuning the LLM\cite{LLaMa2} to interpret and generate layout data.
+To tackle the multi-modal condition inputs, we utilize the pre-trained visual head of LLaVa \cite{LLaVa_1d5} to convert input image to representation adapted to textual token space and fine-tuning the LLM \cite{LLaMa2} to interpret and generate layout data.
 With the LLM as the central processing unit, our model can manage a wide range of layout generation tasks through simple modifications of the input instructions, eliminating any need for changes in model architecture.
-Moreover, textual user requirements can be seamlessly integrated into the generation instructions, enhancing the model's responsiveness to specific design needs.
+Moreover, user requirements presented by natural language can be seamlessly integrated into the generation instructions, enhancing the model's responsiveness to specific design needs.

 The main contribution of our work can be summarized as follows.